-3.1 Catch Documentation System A. Obligations (general) Minimum performance requirements transhipment, import, export and/or re-export of SBT caught by vessels not authorised to catch SBT and (if SBT farming is conducted under their jurisdiction) the transfer of SBT to or between, and harvest of SBT from, farms not authorised to farm SBT. a. at all times only carrier vessels currently entered into the CCSBT Record of Carrier Vessels are authorised to receive atsea transhipments from the Member's LSTLVs; b. no transhipment of SBT takes place until the carrier vessel and any updated details are entered into the Record.
+Α. Obligations (general) Minimum performance requirements transhipment, import, export and/or re-export of SBT caught by vessels not authorised to catch SBT and (if SBT farming is conducted under their jurisdiction) the transfer of SBT to or between, and harvest of SBT from, farms not authorised to farm SBT. a. at all times only carrier vessels currently entered into the CCSBT Record of Carrier Vessels are authorised to receive at- sea transhipments from the Member's LSTLVs; b. no transhipment of SBT takes place until the carrier vessel and any updated details are entered into the Record.

-3.1 Catch Documentation System B. Obligations (modification to CDS documents ) Minimum performance requirements vi.
-Only minimal modifications, such as the addition of translations, may be made to the approved forms3.
-No information field may be omitted from the standard form, except where the field is not applicable. vii.
-Any documentation modified, as described above, shall be provided to the Executive Secretary for distribution to other Members/OSECs.
+• В. Obligations (modification to CDS documents) Minimum performance requirements vi.
+Only minimal modifications, such as the addition of translations, may be made to the approved forms ^{3.} No information field may be omitted from the standard form, except where the field is not applicable.
 Modified documents remain compatible with approved forms to ensure data series remain continuous and enable data download by CCSBT Data Manager.
-Modified documents provided to the Executive Secretary in electronic format with modifications clearly shown. viii.
+Modified documents provided to the Executive Secretary in vii Any documentation modified, as described above 4 , shall be provided to the Executive Secretary for distribution to other Members/OSECs. electronic format with modifications clearly shown. vii i.
 Significant amendments to the forms and form content may be made only with the agreement of the Commission at its annual meeting based on recommendations from the CCSBT Compliance Committee.

-$^3$ However the Catch Tagging Form may be amended to include additional information at the discretion of the Member . $^4$ With the exception of additions to the Catch Tagging Form.
+3 However the Catch Tagging Form may be amended to include additional information at the discretion of the Member .
+4 With the exception of additions to the Catch Tagging Form.

-3.1 Catch Documentation System C. Obligations (Tagging ) Minimum performance requirements ix.
-Members shall require that an SBT tag be attached to each whole 1.
-Rules, operating systems and procedures to implement CCSBT SBT at the time of kill except in the three circumstances described Catch Tagging Program requirements, including: at paragraph 3.1 C "xiii" below. a. ensuring all SBT tags meet the minimum specifications in paragraph 3 of Appendix 2 of the CDS Resolution; b. recording the distribution of SBT tags to: i. entities authorised to fish for, or farm, SBT, and ii. entities authorised to receive SBT, provided these tags x.
-A Catch Tagging Form shall be filled in as soon as practicable after may only be used in the exceptional circumstances set the time of kill.
-Length and weight measurements shall be out in 3.1C(xiii) where tags were not available on board a conducted before the SBT is frozen.
-Where measurements cannot fishing vessel; be accurately done on board the vessel, they may be made at the c. requiring a valid tag to be attached to each SBT brought on time of landing or transhipment, provided the measurements and board a fishing vessel and killed (including SBT caught as the associated Catch Tagging Form are filled in before any further incidental bycatch) or landed and killed from a farm (unless transfer of the SBT. the special circumstances in 3.1C(xiii) apply); d. requiring tags to be attached to the fish in such a way that it cannot be removed without damaging the tag; e. requiring tags to be attached to each fish before being placed in freezer or packed on ice; f. requiring the Catch Tagging Form details to be recorded by a designated individual who is not the certifier of the Catch Tagging Form;
+3.1 Catch Documentation System C. Obliga tions (Tagging) Minimum performance requirements SBT at pers shall require that an SBT tag be attached to each whole the time of kill except in the three circumstances described agraph 3.1 C "xiii" below.
+Rules, operating systems and procedures to implement CCSBT Catch Tagging Program requirements, including: a. ensuring all SBT tags meet the minimum specifications in paragraph 3 of Appendix 2 of the CDS Resolution; b. recording the distribution of SBT tags to: antities authorised to fish for, or farm, SBT, and antities authorised to receive SBT, provided these tags the tim conduc be accu time of the ass h Tagging Form shall be filled in as soon as practicable after ne of kill.
+Length and weight measurements shall be cted before the SBT is frozen.
+Where measurements cannot urately done on board the vessel, they may be made at the f landing or transhipment, provided the measurements and sociated Catch Tagging Form are filled in before any further er of the SBT. may only be used in the exceptional circumstances set out in 3.1C(xiii) where tags were not available on board a fishing vessel; c. requiring a valid tag to be attached to each SBT brought on board a fishing vessel and killed (including SBT caught as incidental bycatch) or landed and killed from a farm (unless the special circumstances in 3.1C(xiii) apply); d. requiring tags to be attached to the fish in such a way that it cannot be removed without damaging the tag; e. requiring tags to be attached to each fish before being placed in freezer or packed on ice; f. requiring the Catch Tagging Form details to be recorded by a designated individual who is not the certifier of the Catch Tagging Form; g. requiring details for each fish to be recorded on the Catch Tagging Form as soon as practicable, with weight and length measurements carried out before SBT is frozen;